Sustainable operations

 Reducing our carbon footprint is the most significant way American can minimize our impact on the environment, but we also work hard to improve environmental sustainability across all of our operations.
 Our Environmental Policy Statement (opens in new tab) articulates American’s commitment to developing and implementing sustainable business practices designed to address climate change, efficiently use natural resources, reduce waste, prevent pollution, reduce noise, conserve biodiversity and help stop deforestation.

-100% powered by renewable energy in our DFW operations
+100% powered by renewable energy in our headquarters and DFW operations

 Green building